-Sibling Rivalry is considered quite normal and seen inevitable for a healthy childhood.
+Sibling Rivalry is considered quite normal and seen as inevitable for a healthy childhood.
 But when this rivalry grows into adulthood then it causes real issues.
 Adult Rivalry is the reason why parents should “never have favorites.”
 Many parents may claim that they are never biased towards one of their children, but unconsciously they do have their favorites.

+If you are wondering how to handle sibling rivalry first learn how to identify it.
 You can easily detect siblings rivalry when you hear such criticisms siblings have for one another:

 - My mother loves him more.